WE SUPPORT FAMILIES & PROFESSIONALS

 Available toll-free in English and Spanish.
 TTY Users can use a preferred relay service or dial 711 and then 1-833-943-5746.

 Contributions from community partners like you, help to support this mission and expand access for infant mental health to more families in need.
-You can play a critical role in the success of this program by making a charitable donation (button below).
+You can play a critical role in the success of this program by making a charitable donation.

 On the giving page, under designation, select "Georgia Association for Infant Mental Health, MCCHD."